Once you turn 75 there are a few changes to the process for renewing your driver licence:

 • The renewal fees are lower – because you’re renewing your licence more often.

-• You need to present a medical certificate each time you apply.
+• You need to get a medical certificate from your doctor before you can apply for your licence.

 Drivers must renew their driver licence at age 75, 80 and every 2 years after that.